Montpelier Recreation Field

 Montpelier Recreation Field is a baseball venue located in Montpelier, Vermont, United States and is the home field of the Vermont Mountaineers of the New England Collegiate Baseball League.
 The field has served as home of the Mountaineers since 2003.

 History

 The Montpelier Senators and the Twin City Trojans

-The field was constructed in 1940 by the Works Progress Administration, with support from the depression-era Federal Government, featuring a 1,200 seat capacity grandstand (which is still in use today) and bleachers down the firstbase and thirdbase lines.
+The field was constructed in 1940 by the Works Progress Administration, with support from the depression-era Federal Government, featuring a 1,200 seat capacity grandstand (which is still in use today) and bleachers down the first base and third base lines.
 In the first decade of its existence, starting from 1941, it was home to the Montpelier Senators and, later the Twin City Trojans.